A game of quantum advantage: linking verification and simulation

-The classical hardness of computing the outcome probability of random circuits has been reduced to standard complexity theoretic assumptions in various settings~\cite{harrow2017quantum,bouland2018quantum,lund2017quantum,movassagh2018efficient,bremner2011classical,aaronson2016complexity,bremner2016achieving,haferkamp2019closing}.
-For instance, in~\cite{bouland2018quantum} the authors prove that it is $\sharp P$ hard to compute the exact probability of the outputs of random quantum circuits unless the polynomial hierarchy collapses.
+The classical hardness of computing the outcome probability of random circuits has been reduced to standard complexity-theoretic assumptions in various settings~\cite{harrow2017quantum,bouland2018quantum,lund2017quantum,movassagh2018efficient,bremner2011classical,aaronson2016complexity,bremner2016achieving,haferkamp2019closing}.
+For instance, in~\cite{bouland2018quantum} the authors prove that it is $\sharp P$ hard to compute the exact probability of the outputs of random quantum circuits for a fraction of $\frac{3}{4}+\textrm{poly}(n)^{-1}$ of instances of random quantum circuits on $n$ qubits.
 This result can be extended to devices with very low noise by assuming a couple of widely-accepted conjectures.
-Despite this significant progress on putting the classical hardness of sampling from a distribution close to the outputs of the random circuit on solid grounds, equivalent hardness statements are not known to hold for the levels of noise that affect current quantum computing architectures.
+Despite this significant progress in putting the classical hardness of sampling from a distribution close to the outputs of the random circuit on solid grounds, equivalent hardness statements are not known to hold for the levels of noise that affect current quantum computing architectures.
 Moreover, certifying closeness to the ideal distribution in total variation distance requires an exponential number of samples~\cite{PhysRevLett.122.210502}.
-Thus, it is both not feasible to verify closeness in total variation, and the actual distance is unlikely to be in the regime where a quantum advantage has been proven.
+Thus, it is both not feasible to verify closeness in total variation, and the actual distance is unlikely to be in the regime of current quantum advantage experiments.